tencentyun/intlcloud-documents/yehe_doc/开发者服务/Grafana 可视化服务/购买指南/退费说明_intl_en.md

 ## 5-Day Unconditional Refund
 - Under one single account, you can return **one** TCMG instance unconditionally within five (included) days after purchase.
 - **Tencent Cloud has the right to reject any suspected abnormal or malicious application for return.**
-- For an order that meets the five-day unconditional return policy, the refunded amount is all the amount paid for purchase, including the cash amount, earnings amount, and trial credit amount.
+- For an order that meets the 5-day unconditional return policy, the refunded amount is all the amount paid for purchase, including the cash amount, earnings amount, and trial credit amount.

 >!
 >- Discounts and vouchers will not be returned.